iagobruno/laravel-multi-tenancy-demo/README.md

 # laravel-multi-tenancy-demo

-Allows the creation of multiple tenants each with its own subdomain, users and authentication session.
+Allows the creation of projects (tenants) each with its own subdomain, users and authentication session.

 # Getting started